 Having just watched Red Skelton in the serious drama, The Clown, my first reaction is simply, wow.
 Although it stars Red Skelton, and deals with a clown/comedian as the central character, The Clown is not a comedy.
 It is a very serious drama, which left me with a new respect for Red Skelton’s acting ability.

 Synopsis of The Clown

 The Clown is Dodo Delwynn, portrayed by Red Skelton.
 A formerly great comedian, Dodo has fallen upon hard times, due to his alcoholism.
 Although a former headliner for the Ziegfield Follies, he has been reduced to working at carnivals and the like.
-The only bright spot in his life is his son, Dink, who provides both motivation and stability; until the boy s mother, Dodo s ex-wife, re-enters their lives, and wants the boy to live with her and her new family, in order to have the stability and opportunities that Dodo cannot offer him.
+The only bright spot in his life is his son, Dink, who provides both motivation and stability.
+Until the boy s mother, Dodo s ex-wife, re-enters their lives.
+She wants the boy to live with her and her new family, in order to have the stability and opportunities that Dodo cannot offer him.